bbudnick/chat_app/chatmp_rfc.md

 ## User Benefit

-As a developer, both client and server chat applications and be designed to send and listen to ChatMP messages.
+As a developer, both client and server chat applications can be designed to send and listen to ChatMP messages.
 The details are encapsulated in the protocol and can flexibly support multiple client/server programming languages and environments.

 ## Design Proposal